 - Fits a 3/8″ cable rod

-If you don’t want to spend a fortune, this might be for you.
+This might be for you if you don’t want to spend a fortune.
 PSE is a well-known supplier and stands for quality.
 Might as well give it a try.

 What Makes A Good Bow Cable Slide?